Wendy Webb

-Wendy K. Webb is an American fiction author.
+Wendy K. Webb (born August 18, 1962) is an American fiction author.
 Her books have received several awards, including the Minnesota Book Award for fiction in 2011 and 2017.

 Early life and education

 Webb was born and raised in St. Louis Park, Minnesota, a suburb of Minneapolis.
 When Webb was in grade school, the school librarian encouraged her to read A Wrinkle in Time by Madeleine L'Engle.
 After reading that book, she knew from that point on that she was destined to be an author.

 She attended the University of Minnesota, where she graduated with a major in political science and minors in French and history.
 Immediately after graduation, she lived in France with two of her friends.
-Upon returning to the United States, she got an internship in Washington, D.C. with a congressman, and later with a Minnesota senator.
+Upon returning to the United States, she got an internship in Washington, D.C., with a congressman, and later with a Minnesota senator.